wnltristate@gmail.com +1 606-254-6768

 • Not ethically.
 There are set guidelines based on health parameters for prescribing various medications.

+• After instruction on proper technique of giving the shots you may take your vial home and give yourself the shots if you are comfortable doing so.
+SHOTS SHOULD NOT BE DRAWN UP AND SENT HOME WITH YOU.
+Medication should remain in the vial until ready to dispense.
 If you are not comfortable giving your own shot, you may receive them at the office.
-We would provide 5 syringes per vial and there is no charge for us to give the shot.
-However, it would be by appointment so it may be less convenient for you.
-Patients on maintenance treatment whose vial lasts longer than 4-5 weeks may need to purchase additional syringes.
+We would provide the syringes either way and there is no charge for us to give the shot.
+However, it would be by appointment so may be less convenient for you.

 • Side effects depend on the medication prescribed.
 For semaglutide, the most common side effects are nausea, burping, diarrhea, constipation, and fatigue.
 Pancreatitis and gallstones are not common but possible, especially with a family history, although neither of these is a contraindication to the use of semaglutide.

-• Well, yes and no. If you want change, you have to make some changes.
+• Well, yes and no. If you want change you have to make some changes.
 The medicine helps make the choices easier.
 I will calculate your resting metabolic rate and set some goals from there.
 Your meals will be built around protein mostly, with some carbohydrates and fats.

 • Very good question that we don’t have an answer to yet because the use for weight loss is so new.
 The thing is, if you lose the weight and are able to be off blood pressure and diabetes medicine, would it be a fair trade off to still take this one to keep the weight off?
 Most people who are candidates for this medication have at least 30 pounds to lose and MOST people have more than that to lose.
 Fifty pounds may well take six months to a year to lose safely.

-• I do not bill insurance.
-The average cost for semaglutide is around $300/month and for tirzepatide about $500/month.
-If you have insurance coverage for obesity medications, you should talk to your primary care doctor or nurse practitioner about prescribing weight loss medication.
-Without insurance coverage for weight loss, Ozempic (semaglutide) is about $915/ month.
-Mounjaro (tirzepatide) is over a thousand dollars.
+• Without insurance coverage for weight loss, Ozempic (semaglutide) is about $915/ month.
+Mounjaro (tirzepatide) is $1055/month.
 Because the medicine is so expensive and because the manufacturers have not been able to keep up with demand, the FDA allows certain licensed pharmacies to COMPOUND (that means make a generic version) of the medication.
 To be able to prescribe the compounded products, a physician must be registered with the compounding pharmacy.
 (I am registered with three pharmacies).
 The pharmacies are in the United States and must pass strict FDA inspections.
-The compounded products, which are generic, range in price from $220-500/ month, depending on product and the dose you need.
-If it’s tirzepatide, that goes up to $500, semaglutide peaks around $350/vial but that vial will last some people 8 weeks.
+The compounded products, which are generic, range in price from $180-500/ month, depending on product and the dose you need.
 Shipping costs may be additional.
 Compounded products are what I order for you, both the injectable and various oral preparations.
+Additional office fees are $105 for the initial consultation that would include your first dose of semaglutide (if appropriate), $35 follow ups, monthly for the first 3 months then every 3 months as long as all is well.
+The injectables are NOT the only choices.
+All of the oral medications are less expensive than $180/month, averaging $170/month.